 - Make digital copies.
 I went through all of my albums, turfed the hundreds of touristy pics of buildings and kept the ones that really mattered.
 Then, I scanned them into the computer.
 The whole process was lovely albeit a little time-consuming.
 The best bit: I was able to appreciate the moments captured in the photos and really choose the ones I wanted to keep.

 - Pass it on.
 Yes, you may be done with something, but if an item of clothing or some mismatched mugs are no longer floating your boat, don’t chuck them straight away.
 Ask around and see if anyone could use them.
 If not, drop them at your local St Vincent De Paul, Salvation Army store or another local charity bin.
 Being able to throw out possessions really is a privilege and by giving away items you no longer need, you’re at least trying to keep them out of landfill for a little longer!

 - Check out one of my video interviews with Brook McAlary from the Slow Home Podcast.
-This one from the archives delves into the Slow Home movement.
+This one from the archives delves into the Slow Home movement and is the kind of bonus video you can expect when you join the Patreon powered Low Tox Club and our private chat space.
 It’s a great source of inspiration for anyone looking to cut back on consumption.

 - Clean at the end.
 If like me, you’re looking to move house due to mould or damp issues, then do the disinfecting and cleaning at the end of the decluttering process.
 It’s an arduous job and one you don’t want to have to repeat.
 Right before we moved I started taking clothing to the dry cleaners or lego bits to my mum’s house to dry on her balcony in full sun.
 Then I left them there until we moved.
 Bringing things back into a mould or damp affected house means you’ll need to repeat the process all over again.
 No thank you!